TopraksoyEarthmanTsuchimoto/SuperTimeout-JS/README.md

 When clearing `SuperTimeout` and `SuperInterval` timers using `.clear()` what you must be careful about is,
 * `clearTimeout(myTimeout)` and `clearInterval(myInterval)` _do not throw any errors_ if `myTimeout` or `myInterval` is `undefined`,
 * `myTimeout.clear()` or `myInterval.clear()` _will throw an error_ if `myTimeout` or `myInterval` is `undefined`.

+In order to simulate a perfect app-freeze and app-unfreeze you must get all the playing audio and video and pause them too along with your super timers.
+Note that CSS animations can also be paused by changing their `.style.animationPlayState` from `running` to `paused`.
 ## Installation
 Either get `supertimeout.js` and include it in your HTML like,
 ```